 In addition to viewing an enormous variety of Asian, African, and other animals, visitors can participate in safaris ranging from trams to zip lines that bring them even closer to the animals.

-It’s also important to note that the park, as part of San Diego Zoo Wildlife Alliance, is a nonprofit organization dedicated to playing an instrumental role in helping to bring 130 species back from the edge of extinction.
+It’s also important to note that the park, as part of San Diego Zoo Wildlife Alliance, is a nonprofit organization dedicated to playing an instrumental role in helping to bring over 120 species back from the edge of extinction.
 Every dollar that you spend in the park goes toward operational costs and conservation efforts.

 In this guide, I’ll tell you everything you’ll need to know about visiting this special place, including an overview of the animals, what to bring, how to buy tickets, and much more.

-You can save on tickets, tours, and hotels through my affiliations.
-If you make purchases through some links in this post, I may be compensated.
+We can help you save on tickets, tours, and hotels.
+If you purchase through some of the links below, we may be compensated.
+Thank you for supporting our small business!
 Our editorial guidelines.

 A Short History